Lord Abbett: History

 In 1987, Lord Abbett moved its headquarters from Wall Street to the General Motors Building on Fifth Avenue in New York City.
 In the early 1990s, fund performance and asset growth slowed, prompting the company to reorganize.
 After Managing Partner Ronald Lynch's passing in 1996, there was speculation that the firm would be sold.
 Lynch's successor, Robert Dow, opted to keep the company independent.
 Dow (who had previously managed the Lord Abbett Bond Debenture Fund) increased the number of partners and expanded the mutual fund lineup to include international stocks and large-cap growth stocks.
 He also oversaw the firm's move to Jersey City in 2000.
 Assets rose from $17 billion in 1996, when Dow took over, to more than $100 billion in 2007.

 Daria Foster, who had been with the firm since 1990 in various roles, succeeded Dow in 2007.
-Foster announced that she would retire on March 31, 2018 and that Douglas Sieg would succeed her.
+Foster announced that she would retire on March 31, 2018, and that Douglas Sieg would succeed her.
 On April 2, 2018, Doug Sieg became Lord Abbett's tenth managing partner.
 He has worked at Lord Abbett since 1994 in various roles, including sales and product strategy, and was "partner, client services" before assuming his current role.

+In 2024, Lord Abbett relocated from 90 Hudson Street, where it has existed since 2000, to new space at 30 Hudson Street in Jersey City.

+On February 27, 2025, Barron's ranked Lord Abbett #1 in Barron’s Best Fund Families of 2024.

-As of June 30, 2021, Lord Abbett managed around $246 billion in assets across a full range of U.S. mutual funds, UCITS Funds, institutional and separately managed accounts, including $1.2 billion for which Lord Abbett provides investment models to managed account sponsors.
+As of September 30, 2025, Lord Abbett managed approximately $244 billion in assets, including $36 billion in Equity, $202 billion in Fixed Income and $7 billion in Alternatives, across a full range of global investment offerings.

 Description

-Lord Abbett is a privately owned, limited liability company with 752 employees and 155 investment professionals as of May 2021.
+Lord Abbett is a privately owned, limited liability company with 184 investment professionals as of December 2023.
 The firm manages mutual funds that invest in global and domestic stocks along with fixed-income, tax-free income, and multi-asset securities.
 The firm expanded into the equities market in 2019 with three new funds.
 The firm focuses solely on actively managed investment portfolios.
-Lord Abbett’s strategies are available within separate and sub-advised accounts, commingled and mutual funds, and managed account platforms.
+Lord Abbett's strategies are available within separate and sub-advised accounts, commingled and mutual funds, and managed account platforms.

 Funds managed by the firm include the Lord Abbett Income Fund (investing in high-quality bonds), the Lord Abbett Affiliated Fund (investing in large-cap, high quality dividend-paying stocks), Lord Abbett Bond Debenture Fund (investing in below-investment-grade bonds), the Lord Abbett Developing Growth Fund (focusing on small-cap stock management), and the Lord Abbett Mid Cap Stock Fund (investing in high-growth, medium-sized companies), and a Climate Focused Bond Fund (investing in bonds issued by companies that are focusing on environmental, social, and governance (ESG).